British Hard Court Championships: Start of Open Era

 The Championships hold the distinction of being the first tennis tournament to be held in the Open Era, taking place in April 1968.
-It started on 22 April at 1:43 p.m. when John Clifton served and won the first point of the open era.
+It started on 22 April at 1:43 p.m. when John Clifton served and won the first point.
 Ken Rosewall won the men's singles title, taking home $2,400, while runner-up Rod Laver received $1,200.
 Virginia Wade won the women's singles title, defeating Winnie Shaw in the final, but did not take home the winner's prize of $720 as she was still an amateur at the time of the tournament.
-She subsequently became the first amateur to win a title in the Open Era.
+She thus became the first amateur to win a title in the Open Era.
 Christine Janes and her sister Nell Truman became the first winners of an open tennis event by winning the women's doubles title.
 The tournament was considered a success and attracted almost 30,000 visitors.
-The young British player Mark Cox went down in tennis history, when at the championships, he became the first amateur player to beat a professional, when he beat the American Pancho Gonzales in five sets in two and a quarter hours.
+The young British player Mark Cox went down in tennis history, when at the second round of the championships he became the first amateur player to beat a professional, after defeating the American Pancho Gonzales in five sets in two and a quarter hours.